 This blog covers thoughts, protocols, history, politics, misconceptions, teaching techniques, and other ideas that are peculiar to the martial arts.
-Please don’t hesitate to send questions or inquires about any of the above mentioned topics.
+Please don’t hesitate to send questions or inquires about any of the above-mentioned topics.

 Innocent Remarks that can cause damage.

-We have the most passionate, professional instructors and staff in the martial arts community.
+We have the most passionate, professional instructors, and staff in the martial arts community.
 I frequently travel within our industry, and I observe; there is no doubt we have the best.

 As good as we are, we are still susceptible to making innocent mistakes.
 Inadvertent comments that cause damage.
 Most times we are unaware of these errors.

-I’m talking about the innocent remarks made to old students who drop in to visit, asking students why they don’t participate in your class, or the recruiting of parents or friends at the school.
+I’m talking about the innocent remarks made to old students who drop in to visit, asking students why they don’t participate in class, or the recruiting of parents or friends at the school.

-I know these comments are harmful because I have observed the uneasy reactions of people hearing these comments, the actual feedback from individuals who have experienced these remarks, and how I felt in the past when directed at me.
+I know these comments are harmful because I have observed the uneasy reactions of people hearing these comments, the actual feedback from individuals who have experienced them, and how I felt in the past when directed at me.
 Don’t fall into the trap of thinking people are more sensitive today than in the past.
 People have almost always reacted this way.

 It is essential to understand why people take these comments negatively.

 A student who has not trained for some time already comes into the school feeling uncomfortable.
 Many of us have been there before and felt a sense of guilt, even though not grounded.
 No one wants to hear comments such as “Where have you been” or “When are you going to start training?”
 These innocent remarks, sometimes just conversation statements, make the person feel uncomfortable and forces them to justify their decisions.
-These remarks can cause a person to resist revisiting our school.
+These remarks can cause a person to resist revisiting the school.
 Many have not returned.